 4) Pilot Mobility Scheme

-Through the desktop research, the online survey and the focus groups, MobiliseSME expects to be able to set up a pilot mobility scheme, which is adequate both to national legislation and to the expectations of participating companies.
+Through the desktop research, the online survey and the focus groups, MobiliseSME® was able to set up a pilot mobility scheme, which is adequate both to national legislation and to the expectations of participating companies.

-The pilot scheme will use an online database to facilitate the match-making among hosting and sending MSMEs, supported by smartphone applications for practical access.
-Furthermore the single project partners will intermediate the matching, help to prepare the exchange and assist during and after for all practicalities.
-At this stage of the project, each mobility exchange is planned to last 1 to 2 months.
+The pilot scheme uses an online database to facilitate the match-making among hosting and sending MSMEs, supported by smartphone applications for practical access.
+Furthermore, the single project partners intermediate the matching, help to prepare the exchange and assist during and after for all practicalities.